We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Home Chef also makes it easy to prepare more meals at home, which may help support weight loss as well.

-Home Chef is one of the most affordable meal kit services on the market, with prices starting at $6.99 per serving.
+Home Chef is a moderately priced meal kit service, with prices starting at $8.99 per serving.

-You can also purchase extras, including protein packs with meat, fish, or poultry for an additional fee.
+You can purchase extras, including protein packs with meat, fish, or poultry, for an additional fee.

-Note that Home Chef, like other meal kit delivery products, often offers discount codes for new customers.
+Note that Home Chef, like other meal kit delivery services, often offers discount codes for new customers.
+Discounts are available to healthcare workers, first responders, teachers, and military service members.

-Several other meal delivery services offer nutritious and delicious meal kits.
+Several other meal delivery services also offer nutritious and delicious meal kits.

 Blue Apron is another popular meal delivery service that provides preportioned ingredients and chef-designed recipes for families, including vegetarian and other health-conscious options.